mehulagg/gitlab/doc/administration/troubleshooting/gitlab_rails_cheat_sheet.md

 This will iterate over all package files on the secondary, looking at the `verification_checksum` stored in the database (which came from the primary) and then calculate this value on the secondary to check if they match.
-This won't actually change anything in the UI.
+This won't change anything in the UI:

 ```ruby
 # Run on secondary